jgreener64/ProteinEnsembles.jl/README.md

 ## Notes

+- At some point the download link to LIGSITEcs seems to have died.
+You may need to contact the authors to get the software.
 - All default values for parameters used in the code can be found and modified in `src/defaults.jl`.
 - Auto-parameterisation works fine on all OSs but the auto-parameterisation tests are disabled by default to make the CI build pass.
 If you want to run the parameterisation tests, set `run_param_test` in `test/runtests.jl` to `true`.
 - Julia utilities to deal with protein structures and PDB files can be found in [Bio.jl](http://biojulia.github.io/Bio.jl/) and [MIToS.jl](http://diegozea.github.io/MIToS.jl/).